JuseobJang/android-project-planner/README.md

 * Team Member ID : wntjq68, chlwodud77

 * Outline :
-   We make simple scheduler android app!
+   We would like to make simple scheduler android app with some useful functions like checking weather information, managing schedules and searching keywords through our app.
+Our goal is using this app conveniently in our everyday life.
-   We start this project for 'Open Source'lecture project.
-   We use Android Studio for making this app.
+   Also, this project is for our 'Open Source' lecture and we use Android Studio for making this app.

 * Language :